de2008de/java-tutorial/JavaBasics/AccessModifiers.md

 ## Overriding Methods

-If we are overriding a method, the overridden method cannot be more restrictive.
+If we are overriding a method, the overridden method cannot be defined with a more restrictive access modifier.

-For example, a protected method cannot be overriden as a private method.
+For example, we cannot override a protected method to a private method.

 ```java
 class Book {